 The History of Port Said

-In the old days, the city was a village for fishermen, then after the Islamic conquest of Egypt it became a fortress and an active port but it was destroyed during the Crusaders’ invasions and in 1859, when de Lesseps began work on digging the Suez Canal during the reign of Khedive Ismail, work has begun in constructing Port Said overlooking the northern entrance to the Suez Canal.
+In the old days, the city was a village for fishermen.
+After the Islamic conquest of Egypt, it became a fortress and an active port, but it was destroyed during the Crusaders’ invasions.
+In 1859, when de Lesseps began digging the Suez Canal during the reign of Khedive Ismail, work began constructing Port Said overlooking the northern entrance to the Suez Canal.

-Port Said gained international fame during the period from the end of the 19th century and the beginning of the 20th century as a special seaport.
-An English writer at the time said, “If you want to meet someone you know, who is always traveling, there are two places on the globe that allow you to do that, where you have to sit and wait for his arrival sooner or later, namely: London and Port Said”.
+Port Said gained international fame as a notable seaport between the end of the 19th century and the beginning of the 20th century.
+An English writer at the time said, “If you want to meet someone you know who is always travelling, there are two places on the globe that allow you to do that, where you have to sit and wait for his arrival sooner or later, namely: London and Port Said.”

 Today, it’s one of the most popular summer destinations in Egypt.